This post contains affiliate links, see my disclaimer here.

 The sunsets are the absolute best thing about living on the west coast and come completely free.
 There are endless spots all along the coastline where you can enjoy the views of the sun setting over the Indian Ocean.

 Do like a local, bring a picnic or fish and chips and sit on the lawn at City Beach, Cottesloe or at one of many picnic spots scattered along the coastline and enjoy nature’s daily spectacle.
+If you don’t want to bring your own picnic, head to Fremantle’s South Beach on Saturday evening during the summer months for the excellent sunset markets.

 Paddle in the Swan River